Robert Mugabe: Relations with ZAPU and the Gukurahundi

 The Gukurahundi took place in Zimbabwe's western provinces of Matabeleland (highlighted).

 In 1984 the Gukurahundi spread to Matabeleland South, an area then in its third year of drought.
 The 5th Brigade closed all stores, halted all deliveries, and imposed a curfew, exacerbating starvation for a period of two months.
 The Bishop of Bulawayo accused Mugabe of overseeing a project of systematic starvation.
-When a Roman Catholic delegation provided Mugabe with a dossier listing atrocities perpetrated by the 5th Brigade, Mugabe refuted all its allegations and accused the clergy of being disloyal to Zimbabwe.
+When a Catholic delegation provided Mugabe with a dossier listing atrocities perpetrated by the 5th Brigade, Mugabe refuted all its allegations and accused the clergy of being disloyal to Zimbabwe.
 He had the Catholic Commission for Justice and Peace in Zimbabwe suppressed.
 In 1985, an Amnesty International report on the Gukurahundi was dismissed by Mugabe as "a heap of lies".
 Over the course of four years, approximately 10,000 civilians had been killed, and many others had been beaten and tortured.
 Genocide Watch later estimated that approximately 20,000 had been killed and classified the events as genocide.

 Margaret Thatcher's UK government was aware of the killings but remained silent on the matter, cautious not to anger Mugabe and threaten the safety of white Zimbabweans.
 The United States also did not raise strong objections, with President Ronald Reagan welcoming Mugabe to the White House in September 1983.
 In October 1983, Mugabe attended the Commonwealth Heads of Government Meeting in New Delhi, where no participating states mentioned the Gukurahundi.
 In 2000, Mugabe acknowledged that the mass killings had happened, stating that it was "an act of madness ... it was wrong and both sides were to blame."
 His biographer Martin Meredith argued that Mugabe and his ZANU–PF were solely to blame for the massacres.
 Various Mugabe biographers have seen the Gukurahundi as a deliberate attempt to eliminate ZAPU and its support base to advance his desire for a ZANU–PF one-party state.

 There was further violence in the build-up to the 1985 election, with ZAPU supporters facing harassment from ZANU–PF Youth League brigades.
 Despite this intimidation, ZAPU won all 15 of the parliamentary seats in Matabeleland.
 Mugabe then appointed Enos Nkala as the new police minister.
 Nkala subsequently detained over 100 ZAPU officials, including five of its MPs and the Mayor of Bulawayo, banned the party from holding rallies or meetings, closed all of their offices, and dissolved all of the district councils that they controlled.
 To avoid further violence, in December 1987 Nkomo signed a Unity Accord in which ZAPU was officially disbanded and its leadership merged into ZANU–PF.
 The merger between the two parties left ZANU–PF with 99 of the 100 seats in parliament, and established Zimbabwe as a de facto one-party state.